Need-Based Financial Aid

 Financial aid is available at the beginning of your study abroad term, but some pre-departure costs will occur before your program actually starts.
 Be sure to budget for these expenses.
 Students with high financial need may be eligible to apply to the Bridge Builder program for assistance with many of these up-front costs.

-Financial aid does not cover: personal travel (vacation/tourism) while abroad, luggage or bag fees, power or plug adapters, international cell phones or usage, or supplementary fees from your program, such as housing upgrades, optional excursions, or optional orientations, pre-sessions, or pre-program language courses.
+Financial aid does not cover: personal travel (vacation/tourism) while abroad, luggage or bag fees, power or plug adapters, international cell phones or usage, or supplementary fees from your program, such as additional course fees, housing upgrades, optional excursions, or optional orientations, pre-sessions, or pre-program language courses.

 Keep in mind that your financial aid and loans also cannot cover the cost of your housing in Evanston while you are abroad, so be sure to cancel your on-campus room and board contract or sublet your off-campus apartment for the quarter(s) you will be abroad.
 Students who are considering studying abroad and moving off campus in the same academic year are strongly encouraged to contact Krista Bethel to discuss financial aid and budgeting.